Hey, I hope you are having great Saturday.

 CLICK HERE to watch the YouTube video.

 First, let me demonstrate the 90-90 Position.
 You place one knee on the floor.
-Form 90 degrees from the back leg so your knee is located directly under your hip.
-Make another 90 degrees angle from the front leg, the ankle is located directly under the knee.
-Squeeze your glutes, stay tall, push the top of your head towards the ceiling and breathe into your belly.
+Form a 90 degree angle with the back leg so your knee is located directly under your hip.
+Make another 90 degrees angle from the front leg.
+The ankle is located directly under the knee.
+Squeeze your glutes, stay tall, push the top of your head towards the ceiling, and breathe into your belly.

 When you do this, you will feel a phenomenal stretch in front of your hip.
 It helps balancing your pelvis and works your core at the same time.
 We can do multiple exercises from the 90-90 position, which is why it is so valuable.

-Today, I’m going to bring this move in line and show a chop or a lift, depending on what angle you are coming from but basically it is with the diagonal movements.
+Today, I’m going to bring this move in line and show a chop or a lift (depending on what angle you are coming from), but basically it is with diagonal movements.
 Perform 2-3 sets of the following exercises with 8-12 repetitions on each side.

 #1 – 90-90 Inline Position

-Now, let’s close that space down by putting your front foot in line with your back knee as if you just stepped out to a tightrope.
+Now, let’s close that space down by putting your front foot in line with your back knee, as if you just stepped out onto a tightrope.
 This enables your core to work tremendously hard to be able to keep you centered.
 Make sure to keep your core tight in order to avoid falling to your sides.

-With the first level of this exercise, work on your diagrammatic breathing, stay nice and tall.
+With the first level of this exercise, work on your diagrammatic breathing and stay nice and tall.
 Hold this position with your core.
 It may be quite challenging, but don’t be afraid.
 Just master the level 1 position.

 #2 – 90-90 Inline Chop